-My new book, Future Girl, is out now!
-Future Girl is the art journal of Deaf sixteen-year-old Piper, a visual extravaganza of text, paint, collage and drawings, woven into a deeply engaging coming-of-age story set in near-future Melbourne.
-Order your signed copy now.
+My book, Future Girl (in Australia) and The Words in My Hands (in North America), is the art journal of Deaf sixteen-year-old Piper, is a call to arms and a visual extravaganza of text, paint, collage and drawings, woven into a deeply engaging coming-of-age story set in near-future Melbourne.
+I detailed my experience of Deaf culture and what it feels like to be d/Deaf.

 I have written a music course for d/Deaf and Hard of Hearing people, which teaches how to create music that is specifically adapted to an individual’s hearing loss.
 Deaf and HoH can learn to create their own songs in GarageBand.